Ab initio uncertainty quantification in scattering analysis of microscopy: Latent factor processes of video microscopy

 \subsection{A latent factor model of isotropic processes}

-Let us first focus on isotropic processes, where the ISF is the same at each ring of pixels in the reciprocal space.
+Let us first direct our attention to isotropic processes, where the ISF is the same at each ring of pixels in the reciprocal space.
 Extension to anisotropic processes will be discussed in Section \ref{subsec:anisotropic}.
 Consider a latent factor model of an $N=N_1\times N_2$ pixels of real-valued image intensity $\mathbf y(t)=[y(\mathbf x_1,t),...,y(\mathbf x_{N},t)]^T$ at time $t$ below